frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/accounts/opening-accounts.md

 liability just for opening.
 These accounts will become zero once all your old invoices are entered.
 The two accounts which you can create are (example):

-  * Temp Opening Liabilities
+  * Temporary Opening Liabilities
-  * Temp Opening Assets
+  * Temporary Opening Asset

 #### The Opening Entry